alok87/go-patterns/README.md

 # Design Patterns for Go

 Design patterns in Go.
-Motive is to keep the examples as close to real world problems as possible.
+Motive is to keep the examples as close to real world problems when possible.
 Suggestions and reviews are welcome.

 ## Categorization:
 - Creational: Concerns with the process of object creation.